sshepherd637/Scripts-n-Stuff/Conversion-scripts/readme.md

 #### xyz2n2p2.py

 This script does exactly what the name suggests it does, and converts xyz data to n2p2 readable formats.

+#### xyz2lammps.py

+This script converts xyz data to a lammps digestible format, as required by the n2p2 pair style within lammps.

+#### xyz2ipi.py

+This script just changes the lattice line within the xyz file to better suit the ipi wrapper.